quarkusio/quarkus-quickstarts/README.md

 * [AMQP](./amqp-quickstart): How to interact with AMQP using MicroProfile reactive messaging
 * [Amazon DynamoDB](./dynamodb-quickstart): How to connect to an Amazon DynamoDB datastore
 * [Hibernate ORM and RESTEasy](./hibernate-orm-quickstart): Exposing a CRUD service over REST using Hibernate ORM to connect to a PostgreSQL database
+* [Hibernate ORM Multitenancy](./hibernate-orm-quickstart-multi-tenancy): Multitenant CRUD service over REST using Hibernate ORM to connect to a PostgreSQL database (schema or database approach)
 * [Hibernate ORM with Panache and RESTEasy](./hibernate-orm-panache-quickstart): Exposing a CRUD service over REST using Panache to connect to a PostgreSQL database
 * [Hibernate Search + Elasticsearch](./hibernate-search-elasticsearch-quickstart): Index your Hibernate entities in Elasticsearch to get full text search
 * [Infinispan Client](./infinispan-client-quickstart): How to use Infinispan Client.
 Covers creating caches and simple get/put